 - Type of Publication: Notice

-This notice is directed to the attention of all banks, authorized foreign banks, trust and loan companies, cooperative credit societies, life insurance companies, property and casualty insurance companies and fraternal benefit societies (FRFIs).
+This Notice is directed to the attention of all banks, authorized foreign banks, trust companies, loan companies, cooperative credit associations, cooperative retail associations, life insurance companies, property and casualty insurance companies and fraternal benefit societies (FRFIs).

 Searching, Freezing, Monitoring, Disclosure and Due Diligence Obligations

-OSFI expects that FRFIs will continue to implement the necessary measures to search for the names of designated persons and freeze assets subject to the Regulations.
-As with other similar searching and disclosure requirements, the obligation to determine whether FRFIs are in possession or control of property of Designated Entities and Individuals is a continuing one.
+OSFI expects that FRFIs will implement the necessary measures to search for the names of designated persons and freeze assets subject to the Regulations.
+As with other searching and reporting requirements, the obligation to search for designated names is a continuing one.
 For example, at a minimum, it is our expectation that FRFIs be able to search their records for designated names at least on a weekly basis, and more frequently if need be.
 New clients' names should be checked against the names of designated persons as part of, or as soon as reasonably possible after, the process of account opening or otherwise entering into a business relationship.

-Please note that the SEMA Iran Regulations as amended do not require financial institutions to report to their financial regulators each month on the results of the continuous determination and reporting obligations.
-FRFIs should therefore not include information about the property of Designated Persons in their monthly OSFI-590 reports required under other regulations.
+Please note that the Regulations require entities listed in subsection 6(1), which includes FRFIs and a number of provincially regulated institutions, to report to their financial regulators each month on the results of the continuous searching and reporting obligations.

 This Notice is also being sent to the following for their information: